Fujifilm X100T vs Pentax 645Z

 Studio photographers will appreciate that the Pentax 645Z (unlike the X100T) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the X100T has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X100T has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X100T was succeeded by the Fujifilm X100F.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.
+Further information on the features and operation of the X100T and 645Z can be found, respectively, in the Fujifilm X100T Manual (free pdf) or the online Pentax 645Z Manual.

 So how do things add up?
 Is the Fujifilm X100T better than the Pentax 645Z or vice versa?
 The listing below highlights the relative strengths of the two models.